Minnesota Wildflowers

 Plant height:1 to 3 feet

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Leaves and stem: alternate simple
+Leaves and stem: Leaf attachment: alternate Leaf type: simple

 [photo of leaves] Leaves are up to 3 inches wide and 5 inches long, softly hairy and coarsely toothed with a broad rounded base and pointed tip.
-The leaf narrows abruptly at the base, leaving “wings” on either side of the leaf stem.
-Leaves become smaller as they ascend the main stem.
+The leaf narrows abruptly at the base, leaving “wings” on either side of the leaf stalk.
+Leaves become smaller as they ascend the stem.

 [photo of stem] The stem can zig-zag between the alternately attached leaves, hence the common name, but can also be nearly straight.
+Stems are ridged, sparsely to moderately hairy especially on the upper stem, and form colonies from short rhizomes.

 • Shop for native seeds and plants at PrairieMoon.com!